 Not quite.

 I know, I know, you're disappointed.
 So am I!
 So is cool bear.
 But do not worry.
-The series is reaching critical mass... and so that must mean the dรฉnouement will be upon us soon.
+The series is reaching critical mass... and so that must mean the dénouement will be upon us soon.
 Very soon.

 What did we learn?

-In GDB, the $fs pseudo-variable is always 0 - we can use $fs_base to find the value we're looking for.
-In code, we can use the arch_prctl syscall with ARCH_GET_FS and ARCH_SET_FS values.
+the value we're looking for.
+In code, we can use the arch_prctl

 Typestates are a neat way to encode the state of an object in its type, to prevent API misuse.
 They probably would've warranted a whole article, but adding that pattern after-the-fact to elk's codebase was all in all relatively painless.